I decided to

 this year and finally integrated it into my setup only recently

 and am still getting to grips with it.
-A P3 is lined up for later
+A P3 was purchased at the

 got into playing synths because I loved the electronic/ synthetic